 (Phenothiazines, e.g.. chlorpromazine; butyrophenones, e.g.. haloperidol; or long-acting injectable anti-psychotic drugs, e.g.. fluphenazine or flupenthixol).
 Patients receiving treatment with these drugs may present as acute emergencies due to extra-pyramidal reactions.

-- Oculogyric Crisis:- This frightening complication can be of sudden onset (perhaps after failing to take anti-Parkinsonian drugs) and terrify the patient, his friends and even the doctor.
+- Oculogyric Crisis:- (more on dystonic reaction).
+This frightening complication can be of sudden onset (perhaps after failing to take anti-Parkinsonian drugs) and terrify the patient, his friends and even the doctor.
 His back may arch, eyes become fixed upwards and jaws clenched.
 It may be mistaken for the tonic spasm of an epileptic seizure, tetanus or acute torticollis or, more commonly, as "hysterical" behaviour.
-I.M. or I.V.procyclidine 5 - 10 mg will usually relieve the symptoms rapidly and lead to a very grateful patient.
+I.V.procyclidine 5 - 10 mg will usually relieve the symptoms rapidly.

 Monoamine oxidase inhibitors (Tranylcypromine, phenelzine).